-More than eight months have passed since the World Health Organization declared Covid-19 a pandemic.
+More than a year has passed since the World Health Organization declared Covid-19 a pandemic.
 Many have lost jobs while others have been forced to make the abrupt shift to working from home.
 In this article, we’ll be talking about the expenses which remote workers accumulate while designing a suitable workspace that ensures they can do their jobs with the quality expected from them and who’s responsibility it is to cover those expenses.
 For example, who pays for the Internet?
 The employee, the employer or both?
 We’ll also explore whether remote employees take pay cuts, how benefits are affected, the differences between remote workers and Freelancers, tax deductions and more.

 What does remote work entail during COVID-19?